Portuguese language: Classification and related languages

 Portuguese and other Romance languages (namely French and Italian) share considerable similarities in both vocabulary and grammar.
 Portuguese speakers will usually need some formal study before attaining strong comprehension in those Romance languages, and vice versa.
 However, Portuguese and Galician are fully mutually intelligible.
 Spanish is relatively intelligible for lusophones, owing to their geographic proximity and history as West Iberian (Ibero-Romance languages), historical contact between speakers and mutual influence, shared areal features as well as modern lexical, structural, and grammatical similarity (over 85%) between them.
 Many young Portuguese speakers however, will often choose English as the lingua-franca of choice, with Spanish, French, Italian, other Europeans, and speakers of other languages.
 Over 97% of 18 to 24 year olds in Portugal speak a second language fluently, 95% of those have English as L2, some 33.7% speak French, 23% German, and 14% Spanish.

 Portuñol/Portunhol, a form of code-switching, has a lively use and is mentioned in popular culture in South America.
-Said code-switching is not to be confused with the Portuñol spoken on the borders of Brazil with Uruguay (dialeto do pampa) and Paraguay (dialeto dos brasiguaios), and of Portugal with Spain (barranquenho), that are Portuguese dialects spoken natively by thousands of people, which have been heavily influenced by Spanish.
+Said code-switching is not to be confused with the Portuguese varieties spoken on the borders of Brazil with Uruguay (dialeto do pampa) and Paraguay (dialeto dos brasiguaios), and of Portugal with Spain (barranquenho), that are Portuguese dialects spoken natively by thousands of people, which have been heavily influenced by Spanish.

 Portuguese and Spanish are the only Ibero-Romance languages, and perhaps the only Romance languages in Latin-America, with such thriving inter-language forms, in which visible and lively bilingual contact dialects and code-switching have formed, in which functional bilingual communication is achieved through attempting an approximation to the target foreign language (known as 'Portuñol') without a learned acquisition process, but nevertheless facilitates communication.
 There is an emerging literature focused on such phenomena in South America (including informal attempts of standardization of the linguistic continua and their usage).